Should You Accept Cookies?

 First-party cookies and third-party cookies

 First-party cookies tend to be less intrusive than third-party cookies.
-They’re created by each website you visit, and should be safe as long as the website itself isn’t malicious.
+They’re created by each website you visit and should be safe as long as the website itself isn’t malicious.

 Third-party cookies aren’t always looking out for your best interests.
 These specialized cookies are often used by web analytics and advertising companies — sometimes they’re even created by a site you’re not actively browsing.
+These cookies track user behaviors such as your history and data to advertise product recommendations, such as options for better hotels or tours in the area.

 • Total Adblock: Total Adblock did very well in our testing and blocked multiple types of ads.
 It offers a browser extension and it’s easy to use.
 You can see if it’s turned on or off and how many trackers it’s stopped.